khalid-hussain/shaheen/chap7.md

 impressed with him was because he was the Frontier Falcon's comrade.

 The Commander of the Medical Corps still felt guilty about his behavior.
-Finally, he said to Bashir Bin Hassan, "So far I have still not been able to find the right words to apologize to you with.
+Finally, he said to Bashir bin Hassan, "So far I have still not been able to find the right words to apologize to you with.
 I'm afraid you might have formed a negative opinion about me."

-Bashir Bin Hassan replied, "Don't worry.
+Bashir bin Hassan replied, "Don't worry.
 Had I been in your position, maybe, I would have dealt more harshly with a stranger."

-After a while the soldier whom Bashir Bin Hassan had given treatment initially started to groan in a state of being subconscious.
-Bashir Bin Hassan took out a medicine from his bag and while pouring it out in a cup, said to a physician, "He will be conscious in a while.
+After a while the soldier whom Bashir bin Hassan had given treatment initially started to groan in a state of being subconscious.
+Bashir bin Hassan took out a medicine from his bag and while pouring it out in a cup, said to a physician, "He will be conscious in a while.
 Let him have this as soon as he opens his eyes.
 He'll go back to sleep as soon as he drinks the medicine.
 In